 Concerning its contents, the Cyber Diplomacy Act would require the government to secure and reinforce commitments to cyberspace behavior around the world.
 It’s among the top cyber security legislation in 2019, promoting cooperation and agreements among nations for the safety of citizens everywhere.

 The five pieces of legislation above are critical to cyber security across the United States.
-In the coming decade, these cyber security laws and regulations will prove indispensable in the protection of personal data, for citizens, corporations, and the government itself.
+In the coming decade, every cybersecurity law and regulation will prove indispensable in the protection of personal data, for citizens, corporations, and the government itself.

 As you move forward, take a proactive approach and implement your own precautionary measures, searching for areas of improvement.
 You may find a vulnerability you hadn’t noticed before.
 With that in mind, evaluate your cyber security today.